 Benefits for civilian employees are described below.
 Leave for sworn Police and Fire are different.

 - Sick Leave – Earn 15 days per calendar year, at rate of one and one quarter days per month.
 No maximum on accrual.

 - Vacation Leave – Initially earn one day per month, 12 days per year.
 Earning rate increases to 15 days at five years, 20 days at 10 years, and 25 days at 15 years.

 - Personal Leave – Earn one-half day each month, total of six days per year, with no accrual.

 - Holidays – Generally 10 paid holidays per calendar year.

 - Bereavement Leave

 - Military Leave

-70 to 80 percent tuition reimbursement following successful completion of pre-approved courses related to position.
+Employees may receive 70 to 80 percent tuition reimbursement following successful completion of pre-approved courses related to position.
 Amount of reimbursement and fiscal year dollar limitations vary with bargaining group.